openjdk/jdk/src/java.base/share/man/keytool.md

 the security provider will choose a default setting.

-* Modern digital signature algorithms such as EdDSA and ML-DSA use the same name for both the key and signature algorithms.
-Only the signature algorithm with the same name can be used with a given key algorithm.
-The specific signature parameter set (for example, Ed25519 or Ed448 for EdDSA) is the same as that of the key.
+* Modern digital signature algorithms such as EdDSA and ML-DSA use the same algorithm as the key, and there is no separately selectable signature algorithm such as `SHA256withRSA`.
+Therefore, when using such a key, specifying `-sigalg` explicitly is unnecessary.

 **Note:**